 Deemed Re-export: The release of technology or information by a non-U.S. person who has been licensed to receive it to a national of another country who has not been licensed to receive the technology or information.

-Technical Data or Technology (ITAR): Information which is required for the design, development, production, manufacture, assembly, operation, repair, testing, maintenance or modification of defense articles.
+Technical Data (ITAR): Information which is required for the design, development, production, manufacture, assembly, operation, repair, testing, maintenance or modification of defense articles.
 This includes information in the form of blueprints, drawings, photographs, plans, instructions or documentation.
 Technical data includes classified information relating to defense articles and defense services, and some software may be considered technical data.
+It may take forms such as blueprints, plans, diagrams, models, formulae, tables, engineering designs and specifications, and manuals and instructions written or recorded on other media or devices such as disk, tape, or read-only memories.
 This definition does not include the controlled equipment/commodity itself, nor educational materials, basic marketing information on function, purpose or general system descriptions of defense articles contained in publicly available user manuals.
 The "deemed export" rules apply to the transfer of such technical information to non-U.S. persons inside the U.S.

 Non-U.S. Person: A non-U.S. person is anyone who is not a U.S. citizen.
 A U.S. citizen is a U.S. born person, a lawful permanent resident alien of the U.S., a refugee or someone in the U.S. as a protected person.
 Any non-U.S. corporation, business association, partnership, trust, society or any other foreign entity or group as well as international organizations and foreign governments are considered "non-U.S. person(s)."